ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 The Deployer Whitelist is a temporary predeploy used to provide additional safety during the initial phases of our mainnet roll out.
 It is owned by the Optimism team, and defines accounts which are allowed to deploy contracts on Layer 2.
 The Execution Manager will only allow an ovmCREATE or ovmCREATE2 operation to proceed if the deployer's address whitelisted.

 ### [`OVM_ETH`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/predeploys/OVM_ETH.sol)
 The ETH predeploy provides an ERC20 interface for ETH deposited to Layer 2.
-Note that unlike on Layer 1, Layer 2 accounts do not have a balance field.

 ### [`OVM_L1MessageSender`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/OVM/predeploys/OVM_L1MessageSender.sol)
 The L1MessageSender is a predeployed contract running on L2.